Occupational Therapy: Adult & Paediatric

 Our team of expertss provide a wide spectrum of treatments along with nurses and doctors to help you on the road to recovery.
 Beacon Hospital is proud to provide an extensive Occupational Therapy service to take any patient through the rehabilitation process, both in hospital and at home.

-Beacon Hospital’s Occupational Therapy Unit specialises in both adult and pediatric OT, delivering solutions and treatment for a huge range of issues.
+Beacon Hospital’s Occupational Therapy Unit specialises in both adult and paediatric Occupational Therapy, delivering solutions and treatment for a huge range of issues.

 Occupational Therapy Contact:

 Adult Occupational Therapy:

 Arthritis is the inflammation of joints, varying across more than 100 different types of arthritis.
 Occupational Therapists can give you that piece of mind on how best to deal with your arthritis.

 OT treatments can teach you the exercises and practices which can make your arthritis more manageable, maximizing the patient’s ability to participate in activities, teaching safety and, generally, enhancing quality of life.